maucon/MCEndgame/README.md

 ### Artifacts

-Artifacts, which drop rarely from monsters within dungeons, can boost the players stats inside a dungeons.
+Artifacts, which drop rarely from monsters within dungeons, can boost the players stats inside a dungeon.
 This, combined with custom items, offers a wealth of build choices for players.

 ![Artifact of Impact](/img/artifact.jpg)